keyboardDrummer/Miksilo/docs/_docs/grammar/modularity.md

 - `findAs` traverses a `BiGrammar` to find a particular `as` binding, and returns the path it took through the grammar.
 The return type is a `GrammarPath`, which is a [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) for `BiGrammar`.
 - `replace` takes the latest reference traversed by the grammar path and sets it to the grammar that is passed to `replace`.
 - `removeFromSequence` assumes that the grammar is the `first` or `second` field of a sequence operator such as `~`, and replaces that sequence operator with the field (`first` or `second`) that is not the current grammar.
 Here is an example: `(a ~ b).findAs(a).removeFromSequence()` results in `b`

+This article has demonstrated how BiGrammar supports modularity.
+Early binding of grammars to fields makes mutation easier to write, and the zipper `GrammarPath` provides utilities for easily editing grammars.
+If you'd like to see the extend of BiGrammar's modularity, check out [this transformation](http://keyboarddrummer.github.io/Blender/bigrammar/trivia/) which adds comments to a language in a language agnostic way.